Cannabinoid hyperemesis syndrome: Pathogenesis

 It has been hypothesized that certain people may be genetically pre-disposed to metabolize cannabinoids in an atypical manner, making them susceptible to CHS.

 Another cannabinoid called cannabigerol acts as an antagonist at cannabinoid (CB1) and serotonin (5HT1A) receptors, antagonizing the anti-emetic effects of cannabidiol that occurs through its effects on serotonin.

 Cannabinoid buildup theory

 Tetrahydrocannabinol (THC) is a fat-soluble cannabinoid that can be deposited into a person's fat stores, accounting for the long elimination half-life of THC.
 During periods of stress or food deprivation, a person's fat stores can be mobilized (lipolysis) for energy consumption, releasing the previously stored THC back into the blood.
 The mechanism can be characterized as a "reintoxication effect."

 Diagnosis

 The diagnostic criteria for CHS were ill-defined prior to the establishment of the Rome IV criteria of 2016.
-The criteria specify symptoms which resemble cyclic vomiting syndrome and which occur after long-term cannabis use, but which cease after cannabis use is halted.
+Per the Rome IV criteria, all 3 of the following must be met to be diagnosed with CHS.
+They must be present for at least the last three months and the beginning of symptoms must be at least 6 months prior to the diagnosis being made.